Restoration of 'Theatrum Orbis Terrarum' - The Phoebus Foundation

 “The Theatrum Orbis Terrarum (‘theatre of the world’) is the very first world atlas, published on the 20th of May 1570.
-The volume was created by the Antwerp-native Abraham Ortelius (1527-1598) and published by Gillis Coppens I. Ortelius compiled the best and most reliable maps of his time into one volume.
-A unique feature of it is that all the maps were engraved in the same style and size on copper plates, and were arranged by continent, region and state.
+The map book was compiled by Antwerp-based Abraham Ortelius (1527-1598) and edited by Gillis Coppens I. Ortelius compiled the best and most reliable maps of his time in one volume.
+A unique feature of it is that all the maps were engraved in the same style and size on copper plates, as well as arranged by continent, region and state.
 This ensured that the atlas remained popular for decades and was even translated into other languages.”

 “The condition of the book was very poor.
 The book block (the collection of quires) was very soiled, and the binding distorted.
 Moreover, it had also come loose, and the various quires revealed multiple damages and gaps.
 The binding made of parchment was broken and could no longer fulfil its role of protecting the book block.
 Furthermore, the sturdiness that a binding should provide to the book block had completely disappeared due to the lack of sturdy cartons.
 Upon opening the book, the fragile and coloured title page immediately became visible.”

-“The outline of the restoration was a thorough cleaning of all parts, filling in and reinforcing the book’s binding and strengthening it.
-For this, the book had to be completely dismantled.
-All the quires were reinforced piece by piece with Japanese or Western paper (and starch glue).”
+“The aim of the conservation was a thorough cleaning of all components, as well as filling and reinforcing the binding.
+To achieve this, the book had to be fully dismantled.
+Each gathering was individually reinforced with Japanese or Western paper, using starch paste.”

 “Afterwards, all the quires were similarly bound with twine on parchment strips.
 The title page was also cleaned, completed and retouched.
 A fun finding during the restoration of this book was that a drawn “little man” was discovered on the inside of the parchment folded over the cardboard (of the book binding).
 Presumably, this was a personal addition by the bookbinder.”